 - a) Quarterly for one year beginning in the year after the first full year of operation of both the Upper Release Point and Canal Drain constructed channels (year 2 of operation).
-Waiting one full year after both release points and channels are operational will allow the aquatic ecosystem to become established.
-(See condition 4.8.3 of this Certification-Order under Monitoring and Reporting) - b) Quarterly for one year in the fourth year after the first full year of operation of both the Upper Release Point and Canal Drain constructed channels (year 5 of operation).
-Surveying in the fourth year will determine fish response to the combined flow schedule described above in condition 4.2.6 under Flows (See condition 4.8.3 of this Certification-Order under Monitoring and Reporting)

-- c) Quarterly for one full year beginning one year after each change in the combined flow schedule, in the event that Ecology, together with the ACC, implements a change in the combined flow schedule as described in condition 4.2.6 under Flows above and in Section 6 of the Settlement Agreement.
-(See condition 4.8.3 of this Certification-Order under Monitoring and Reporting) - d) Quarterly for one year after reintroduction of anadromous fish into Yale Lake in Year 13 of the Yale License unless the Services determine reintroduction of anadromous fish into Yale Lake is inappropriate (pursuant to Section 4.1.9 of the Settlement Agreement) or a survey in the same year is being conducted under "c" above (See condition 4.8.3 of this Certification-Order under Monitoring and Reporting) - e) Quarterly for one year commencing one year after construction of upstream fish passage at the Swift Projects unless a survey in the same year is being conducted under "c" above.
-(See condition 4.8.3 of this Certification-Order under Monitoring and Reporting) - 11) During the years listed above in 4 1(10)(a-e), redd surveys will be conducted once every two weeks from September 15th to November 15th and February 1st to May 31st in accordance with condition 4.8.3 of this Certification-Order under Monitoring and Reporting.
+Waiting one full year after both release points and channels are operational allows the aquatic ecosystem to become established. - b) Quarterly for one year in the fourth year after the first full year of operation of both the Upper Release Point and Canal Drain constructed channels (year 5 of operation).
+Surveying in the fourth year will determine fish response to the combined flow schedule described above in Condition 4.2.6 under flows.
+(See condition 4.8.3 of this Certification-Order under Monitoring and Reporting) - c) Quarterly for one full year beginning one year after each change in the combined flow schedule, in the event that Ecology, together with the ACC, implements a change in the combined flow schedule as described in Condition 4.2.6 above and in Section 6 of the Settlement Agreement.
+(See condition 4.8.3 of this Certification-Order under Monitoring and Reporting) - d) Quarterly for one year after reintroduction of anadromous fish into Yale Lake in Year 13 of the Yale License unless the Services determine reintroduction of anadromous fish into Yale Lake is inappropriate (pursuant to Section 4.1.9 of the Settlement Agreement) or unless a survey in the same year is being conducted under "c" above.
+(See condition 4.8.3 of this Certification-Order under Monitoring and Reporting) - e) Quarterly for one year commencing one year after construction of upstream fish passage at the Swift Projects unless a survey in the same year is being conducted under "c" above.
+(See condition 4.8.3 of this Certification-Order under Monitoring and Reporting) - 9) During the years listed above in 4.1(8)(a-e), redd surveys will be conducted once every two weeks from September 15th to November 15th and February 1st to May 31st in accordance with Condition 4.8.3 of this Certification-Order.